The Canadian Baseball Hall of Fame and Museum Board of Directors consists of 14 people.

 Mike Wilner – Broadcaster, Rogers

-Scott Crawford – born and was raised in Georgetown, Ontario and has been the Director of Operations at the Canadian Baseball Hall of Fame and Museum since January 2000.
+Scott Crawford – born and raised in Georgetown, Ontario and has been the Director of Operations at the Canadian Baseball Hall of Fame and Museum since January 2000.
 Prior to that he completed his Sports Administration degree at Durham College in Oshawa and obtained his BA in Anthropology/Archeaology at Lakehead Univeristy in Thunder Bay.
 Completed the Ontario Museum Association Museum Certificate in 2015.

 Jocelyne Gall – has been the Administration and Finance Coordinator at the Canadian Baseball Hall of Fame and Museum since February 2012.